 Managing surface water is a significant issue Northeast Ohio communities face, and the State of Ohio requires properties with detention or retention pond basins to conduct an engineering report on an annual basis.
+Fortunately, here at Schill Grounds Management we service many properties with water features and know all about what it takes to pass inspection.

 Essentially, the state is holding commercial property owners like you accountable for stormwater drainage, and that means arranging (and paying for) the inspection, and managing any follow-up maintenance flagged on the inspection report.